seregazhuk/seregazhuk.github.io_old/_posts/2018-03-19-fast-webscraping-with-reactphp-limiting-requests.md

 print_r($scraper->getMovieData());
 {% endhighlight %}

-Method `scrape()` accepts an array of URLs to scrap, then a timeout for each request and the last argument is a concurrency limit.
+Method `scrape()` accepts an array of URLs to scrape, then a timeout for each request and the last argument is a concurrency limit.

 ## Conclusion